muramemory/Gympay-Blockchain/README.md

 To do:

-- Create Blockchain
-- Create Token - Using Solidity Smart Contract
+- Create ERC20 Token Using Solidity Smart Contract
-- Create Streamlit application frontend
+- Create Streamlit application frontend showing wallet summary, transactio history etc
-- Transact with wallet on blockchain
+- Transact with wallet on blockchain and add unique functionality
-- Show storage of funds and front end interface with streamlit